microsoft/delta-kusto/documentation/tutorials/az-dev-ops/README.md

     displayName: 'Publish Artifact: kql-scripts'
 ```

-This allows the scripts to be consulted by the pipeline user.
+This allows pipeline users to consult the scripts.

 ### Deploy DB